sabsat/Kubernetes/README.md

 # Kubernetes
-The BEST tutorial for Install , Administartor  , Troubleshooting kubernetes
+The BEST tutorial for Install , Administartor  , Troubleshooting of kubernetes